Universiteit Leiden

 Afdelingshoofd afdeling parasitologie LUMC

-Maria Yazdanbakhsh is professor in cellular immunology of parasitic infections and is the head of the department of Parasitology at LUMC.
-Her research focuses on the interaction between parasites and their human host.
-She is the winner of the Spinoza prize 2021, member of Steering Committee of NWO-WOTRO Science for Development, scientific coordinator of the Leiden Controlled Human Infection Center (L-CHIC) and the chair of Internationalisation Committee of LUMC and LUMC Global.
+Maria Yazdanbakhsh is professor in cellular immunology of parasitic infections and is the head of the department of Leiden University Center for Infectious Diseases (LUCID) at LUMC.
+She engages in basic and clinical research to understand host-pathogen interactions at the molecular, cellular and population level through generation and analyses of high dimensional data.
+The knowledge gained is being applied to contribute to vaccine development and to the identification of immune modulatory pathways to control excessive inflammation.
+She is the winner of the Spinoza prize 2021, chair of Internationalisation Committee of LUMC and LUMC Global.
 She holds visiting professorships at the University of Indonesia in Jakarta, University of Hasanudding in Makassar, Indonesia and Centre de Recherches Médicales de Lambaréné, Gabon.
-She has been elected fellow of the Royal Academy of Sciences (KNAW), fellow of Royal Holland Society of Sciences and Humanities (KHMW) and fellow of Academia Europaea.
-She has been awarded an ERC advanced grant in 2022.
+She is an elected fellow of the Royal Academy of Sciences (KNAW), fellow of Royal Holland Society of Sciences and Humanities (KHMW), elected member of European Molecular Biology Organization (EMBO) and fellow of Academia Europaea.
+She is on the advisory board of Human Immunome Project and she has been awarded an ERC advanced grant in 2022.

 More information about Maria Yazdanbakhsh